DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _Right before my eyes is real monster...
 But so what!_

-There he has hero's sword.
+There he had hero's sword.
 And Kai himself desperately trained for the day when he'll have to face powerful non-human enemy.
 Regardless of what kind of enemy it is, he only have to fight.
 It is only natural yet he...